pschaus/book_lepl1402/source/part1.rst

 |                       |                                                 |
 +-----------------------+-------------------------------------------------+

 The same also happens with the parameters of methods; when you call a method with arguments, for example :code:`calculateArea(side)`, the argument values are copied into the parameter variables of the called method.
+Look at the following program and try to understand what it does:

+..  code-block:: java

+    public class Main {
+        static void f(int x) {
+            x = x + 1;
+        }

+        public static void main(String[] args) {
+            int i = 3;
+            f(i);
+            System.out.println(i);
+        }
+    }

+The above program will print "3" because when you call the method "f", the content of the variable "i" will be copied into the parameter variable "x" of the method.
+Even if the method changes the value of "x" with :code:`x = x + 1`, the variable "i" will keep its value 3.

 Note that it is illegal to use a local variable, i.e., a variable declared inside a method, before you have assigned a value to it:

 ..  code-block:: java

     public static void main(String[] args) {
-        int a;
+        int a = 2;
         int b;
+        int c;

+        int d = a * 3;    // This is okay

         b = 3;
-        int c = b * 3;    // This is okay. b has a value. int d = a * 3;    // Error! a has not been initialized.
+        int e = b * 3;    // This is okay

+        int f = c * 3;    // Error! "c" has not been initialized.
     }

 Class variables
 ----------------

 In our examples so far, all variables were either parameter variables or local variables of a method.
 Such variables are only "alive" when the program is inside the method during execution.
 However, you can also have variables that "live" outside a method.
-These variables are called *class variables* because they belong to a class, not to a specific method.
+These variables are called *class variables* because they belong to a class, not to a method.
 Similar to static methods, we mark them with the keyword :code:`static`:

 ..  code-block:: java

     public class Main {

         static int a = 3;   // this is a class variable

         static void increment() {
             a += 5;         // this is equivalent to  a = a + 5
         }

         public static void main(String[] args) {
             increment();
             System.out.println(a);
         }
     }

 In contrast to local variables, class variables do not need to be manually initialized.
 They are automatically initialized to 0 (for number types) or :code:`false` (for the boolean type).
-This code is accepted by the compiler:
+Therefore, this code is accepted by the compiler:

 ..  code-block:: java

     public class Main {

         static int a;   //  is equivalent to  a = 0

+        static void increment() {
+            a += 5;
+        }

         public static void main(String[] args) {
+            increment();
+            System.out.println(a);
+        }
+    }

+Be careful when you have class variables and parameter or local variables with the same name:

+..  code-block:: java

+    public class Main {

+        static int a = 3;

+        static void increment(int a) {
+            a += 5;                    //  oops, this is the parameter variable }

+        public static void main(String[] args) {
+            increment(10);
+            System.out.println(a);
+        }
+    }

+In the method "increment", the statement :code:`a += 5` will change the value of the parameter variable "a", **not** of the class variable.
+We say that the parameter variable *shadows* the class variable because they have the same name.
+Inside the method "increment", the parameter variable "a" has priority over the class variable "a".
+We say that the method is the *scope* of the parameter variable.

+In general, you should try to avoid shadowing because it is easy to make mistakes, but if you really need to do it for some reason, you should know that it is still possible to access the class variable from inside the scope of the parameter variable:

+..  code-block:: java

+    public class Main {

+        static int a = 3;

+        static void increment(int a) {
+            Main.a += 5;                 // we want the class variable!
+        }

+        public static void main(String[] args) {
+            increment(10);
             System.out.println(a);
         }
     }

 Arrays (*fr.* tableaux)
 =======================